Hunedoara steel works: Beginnings in Austria-Hungary

 The works were officially opened on June 12, 1884.
 The following May, the second blast furnace went into operation, and it was in the years after that Hunedoara became the area's steel-producing center.
 The factory administration moved there, and the old iron, forging and machine workshops gradually lost their importance, although the Govăjdia Blast Furnace remained active as late as 1918.
 In 1886, the practice of turning cast iron into steel began at Hunedoara, using new technologies.
-The cast iron was shipped to steel works at Cugir, Podbrezová and Diósgyőr, but the technical and economic results were unsatisfactory.
+The cast iron was shipped to steel works at Cugir, Podbrezová, and Diósgyőr, but the technical and economic results were unsatisfactory.
 Experiments within the Hunedoara works had failed due to deficiencies in the craftsmanship of the improvised equipment, and this was purpose-rebuilt in 1887.
 However, once they started operating again, a fire destroyed them, after which the 1887 cast iron moulding hall and the experimental Bessemer converter were rebuilt, operating for six months.

 The opening of the third furnace in June 1890 led to a renewed decision to start producing steel; this happened in 1892 after two 12-ton Martin open hearth furnaces and two Bessemer converters were installed.
-A fourth furnace, 288 m^{3} in volume and 3.3 m higher than the others, started production in August 1895, reaching its planned capacity of 109 tons per day within a month.
+A fourth furnace, 288 m3 in volume and 3.3 m higher than the others, started production in August 1895, reaching its planned capacity of 109 tons per day within a month.